 In order to complete this project, transistor switches and interface resistors will be required.
 A new schematic has been started, to add them.
 The end result will be a Decoder that can drive any common logic levels.
 This will also be compatible with any Switch that can interface to an Elecraft K3, which has open-drain outputs.

-A new schematic and Circuit Board layout has been started, adding the transistors, series resistors, and optional pull-up resistors.
+A new schematic and Circuit Board layout was generated, adding the transistors, series resistors, and optional pull-up resistors.
 This required a larger PC Board footprint, so the layout had to be started from scratch.
+The additional circuitry does add flexibility to the Decoder.
+It should now be usable with any Radios that can be controlled with N1MM+.
 The size of the new PC Board will be approximately the size of a Raspberry PI board.